-I. Purpose
+I. PURPOSE

-The City of Kirksville is committed to the promotion and retention of high quality development in all parts of the City; and to an on-going improvement in the quality of life for its citizens.
-Insofar as these objectives are generally served by the enhancement and expansion of the local economy, the City of Kirksville will, on a case-by-case basis, give consideration to providing tax abatements as stimulation for economic development in Kirksville.
-It is the policy of the City of Kirksville that said consideration will be provided in accordance with established criteria.
+The City of Kirksville is committed to the promotion and retention of high-quality development in all parts of the City; and to an ongoing improvement in the quality of life for its citizens.
+Insofar as these objectives are generally served by the enhancement and expansion of the local economy, the City of Kirksville will, on a case-by-case basis, consider providing tax abatements as stimulation for economic development in Kirksville.
+It is the policy of the City of Kirksville that said consideration will be provided per established criteria.
 Nothing herein shall imply or suggest that the City of Kirksville is under any obligation to provide tax abatement to any applicant.
+This Policy considers restrictions placed on the use of public funds per the Constitution of the State of Missouri and provisions in the Revised Statutes of Missouri including RSMo 67.453 - 67.475, 67.1305, 67.1401-67.1571, and Chapters 99, 100, 135, and 353.

 II.
-Considerations
+CONSIDERATIONS